 How is it mid-March already?
 I have been busy with so much.
 Cooking and baking and painting and meetings and planning.
 Oof.
 I need a clone.
 Also, it took me a startlingly long time to remember the word clone.
 You lose brain cells as you age, don’t you?
 Going crazy.
 Okay, wrapping up this stream of consciousness… right…. now.
 Okay.

-So one of the things I’ve been busy doing is fixing up the room next to our dining room.
+So one of the things I’ve been busy doing is fixing up the portable ac next to our dining room.
 I call this room the parlor.
 Because I’m fancy.
 The kids call it the playroom.
 Because it houses a million toys.
 Brent calls it the family room.
 Because that’s probably the most rational name for it.

 Obviously I didn’t take “before” photos of the room because I’m not a design blogger, or really any kind of blogger anymore.
 But here’s what it looked like when we toured the house for the first time.